Table of Contents

 Blockchain Scalability

-In blockchain technology, "scaling" refers to a rise in the system's throughput rate, expressed in transactions speed per second.
-With the increased acceptance of cryptocurrencies in daily life, blockchain layers two solutions have become necessary to improve lighting network increases security, recordkeeping, and other scaling solution services.
+In blockchain technology, "scaling" refers to a rise in the system's throughput rate, expressed in transaction speed per second.
+With the increased acceptance of cryptocurrencies in daily life, blockchain layers have become necessary to improve lighting network increases security, recordkeeping, and other scaling solution services.

 The rate at which a system processes transactions per second is called "throughput."